 - In a mixing bowl, cream butter and sugar until light and fluffy.
 Beat in eggs, one at a time, then beat in vanilla.
 Reduce speed to low.
 Add flour mixture alternating with sour cream, starting and ending with the flour mixture.

 - Spread batter into prepared pan.
 Tap pan firmly on counter top several times to force out large air bubbles.
-Bake until a toothpick inserted in center comes out clean, about 30 minutes.
-Don't over bake.
+Bake until a toothpick inserted in center comes out clean, about 25 minutes.
+Don't over bake!

-- To make the frosting: Heat the cream in a 2 cup glass measuring cup in the microwave until simmering.
-Add in the chocolate and let sit for 10 minutes, and then stir until smooth and glossy and the chocolate is all melted.
+- Heat the cream in a microwave safe bowl in the microwave until it just starts to simmer.
+Add in the chocolate and let sit for a couple of minutes.
+Then stir until smooth and glossy and the chocolate is all melted.
 If the chocolate isn't completely melted and smooth, zap it for another 15-30 seconds in the microwave.

 - Add the sugar and cocoa powder and whisk until completely smooth.
 Pour over the cooled cake.
 Put the cake in the refrigerator to chill and set the frosting.
-I like to leave it there for a couple of hours.
+I like to leave it there for a couple of hours, or overnight.
 Serve cold, and store in the fridge.